Skip to main content

 basic

-A Market Order is a type of order to buy or sell a security at the best available price in the current market.
-It's designed to ensure quick execution but not a specific price, making it suitable for liquid markets where price slippage is minimal.
-Market orders are the most straightforward way to enter or exit a position in cryptocurrency trading.
+A Market Order is an order to buy or sell immediately at the best available prices in the current market.
+It prioritizes fast execution rather than a specific price, making it most suitable for liquid markets where slippage is expected to be small.

 2